Taking the mystery out of clinical trials: 5 things to know

 - Power is with the participant: Participation in clinical trials is voluntary.
 Researchers prepare a written document, called a consent form, that explains the risks, possible benefits, and other major details about the clinical trial, such as if any additional procedures are required, the length of time participants are asked to remain in the trial, and how to get in touch with the research team at any time.
 Before deciding to join, participants are given the opportunity to carefully review the consent form and ask questions.
 Even after joining, participants are free to leave the trial at any time.

 - Participants are never alone: The research team supports participants throughout the entire trial, monitors their health, and addresses any questions or concerns.
-One of the team members, the research coordinator, helps participants to stay on track with scheduled treatments and research visits.
+One of the teammates, the research coordinator, helps participants to stay on track with scheduled treatments and research visits.
 Coordinators also maintain communication between the participant, the research team and the participant’s other health care providers.